 On horseback, we ventured out into just a speck of the magical wilderness here and breathed in the scent of the gums and explored the rolling terrain.
 Finally, a mob of wild brumbies fled past us, and it was a moment in time I will never forget.

-With its location on Lake Jindabyne, famous within the story of the Snowy Mountain Scheme, you are perfectly positioned to explore the water.
+Base yourself near Lake Jindabyne, famous within the story of the Snowy Mountain Scheme, you are perfectly positioned to explore the water.
 We hired canoes and found ourselves paddling over waters that now cover the old town of Jindabyne; this is just another of the fascinating stories of this region.

 Finally, I could not name my favourite wilderness regions without mentioning the Grampians.
 One of Victoria’s most beloved regions and paradise for all adventure and nature lovers, the Grampians always impress with their iconic sandstone peaks, Aboriginal history, food and wine, nature, and wildlife.